shelbyyy16/Shelbyyy16/README.md

 ## Projects

-- [Cart Quest](https://github.com/shelbyyy16/Project-1): A broswer based Simon game
+- [Cart Quest](https://github.com/shelbyyy16/Project-1): Cart Quest is a short term memory game that consists of being shown a sequence and repeating it back.
+With each level successfully beaten, the next level gets harder, adding more to the sequence each time.

 ## Let's Connect